kind2-mc/kind2/doc/usr/content/9_other/2_contract_semantics.md

 then at least one mode is active at all time.

-Kind 2 follows this defensive approach because, especially in a specification / verification context, it is better to be safe than sorry.
+Kind 2 follows this defensive approach.
-If a mode is missing, or a requirement is more restrictive than it should be then Kind 2 will detect the modes are not exhaustive, provide a counterexample and stop.
+If a mode is missing, or a requirement is more restrictive than it should be then Kind 2 will detect the modes that are not exhaustive, provide a counterexample and stop.

+This defensive approach is not as constraining as it first appears.
-If on the other hand you want to leave some situation unspecified on purpose, it is easy to add a mode
+If one wants to leave some situation unspecified on purpose, it is enough to add to the current set of (non-exhaustive) modes a mode like
 ```
 mode base_case (
   require true ;
 ) ;
 ```
-to the set of (non-exhaustive) modes.
+which explicitly accounts for, and hence documents, the missing cases.